Onyxx300/project3/docus/evasiondoc.md

 -Coins reward you 10 points each
 -The triangle deducts 100 points
 -After the triangle hits you thrice, it's game over

+CREDITS:
+-Developed by Erik Hardy in 2025 for CSI 218 second project using the turtle graphics engine
+-Refactored by Erik Hardy in 2025 for CSI 218 final project